mvs-develop/dev.bitshares.works/docs/bts_guide/tutorials/confidential-transactions.rst

 Step 5: Transferring Assets From a Confidential Account Back to a Public Account
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In this final step of our round-trip process we will transfer some of the BTS from the bobby confidential account back to original public account named peter we started out with.
+In this final step of our round-trip process we will transfer some of the DNA from the bobby confidential account back to original public account named peter we started out with.
 This is a simple procedure, but it is worth mentioning that the source address for transfers coming into a public account may be inferable by tracing,